chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - What do you do then?

-      - Can narrow down to sth that is most related; but how?
+      - Can narrow down to something that is most related; but how?

       - Can open up and have dialogue with them